 Taking it further

-Students should use peer assessment slips to express their judgement about how much each team member contributed to the task.
+- Students could use peer assessment slips to express their judgement about how much each team member contributed to the task.
 This is a very simple and effective way of ensuring that any student who contributed more to the task during the homework phase is given appropriate credit.